-Mr Kartheek Munigoti Executive Director and Chief Executive Officer
+Mr Kartheek Munigoti

-Mr Munigoti has been with the Company since 2016 and a held a variety of positions before being appointed CEO on 5 July 2021.
+Mr Munigoti has been with the Company since 2016 and has held a variety of positions before being appointed CEO on 5 July 2021.
 He is the founder of the Company's core technology and instrumental in the development of the Company's core IoT Platform, the MeridianCT Platform.